Erickroman272/Erickroman272/README.md

 - 👋 Hi, I’m @Erickroman272
 - 👀 I’m an Medical student interested in data analysis
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python in data science
+- am currently working on diabetes detection algorithm
 - 💞️ I’m looking to collaborate on developing a medical chatbox
 - 📫 How to reach me kimarioerick272@gmail.com